Weber electrodynamics: Limitations

+According to present knowledge, Weber electrodynamics is an incomplete theory.
+The expression of the potential energy ((3)) suggests that it is a first part of a Taylor series, i.e. an approximation that is only sufficiently correct for small velocities and very low accelerations.
+Problematic, however, is that Weber electrodynamics and Maxwell's electrodynamics are not equivalent even under these circumstances.

+Since Weber electrodynamics is an approximation that is only valid for low velocities and accelerations, an experimental comparison with Maxwell's electrodynamics is only reasonable if these conditions and requirements are satisfied.
+In many experiments that disprove Weber electrodynamics, these conditions are not met.
+Interestingly, experiments that respect the limitations of Weber electrodynamics often show a better agreement of Weber electrodynamics with the measurement results than Maxwell's electrodynamics.

+Experiments that do not support Weber electrodynamics

 Velocity-dependent tests

-Velocity- and acceleration-dependent corrections to Maxwell's equations arise in Weber electrodynamics.
-The strongest limits on a new velocity-dependent term come from evacuating gasses from containers and observing whether the electrons become charged.
+The velocity-dependent term in the Weber force could cause a gas escaping from a container to become electrically charged.
 However, because the electrons used to set these limits are Coulomb bound, renormalization effects may cancel the velocity-dependent corrections.
 Other searches have spun current-carrying solenoids, observed metals as they cooled, and used superconductors to obtain a large drift velocity.
 None of these searches have observed any discrepancy from Coulomb's law.
 Observing the charge of particle beams provides weaker bounds, but tests the velocity-dependent corrections to Maxwell's equations for particles with higher velocities.

 Acceleration-dependent tests

-Test charges inside a spherical conducting shell will experience different behaviors depending on the force law the test charge is subject to.
+Hermann von Helmholtz observed that Weber's electrodynamics predicts that charges in certain configurations can behave as if they had negative inertial mass.
+Some scientists have, however, disputed Helmholtz's argument.
 By measuring the oscillation frequency of a neon lamp inside a spherical conductor biased to a high voltage, this can be tested.
-Again, no significant deviations from the Maxwell theory have been observed.
+No significant deviations from Maxwell's theory have been observed.

 Relation to quantum electrodynamics

 Quantum electrodynamics (QED) is perhaps the most stringently tested theory in physics, with highly nontrivial predictions verified to an accuracy better than 10 parts per billion: See precision tests of QED.
 Since Maxwell's equations can be derived as the classical limit of the equations of QED, it follows that if QED is correct (as is widely believed by mainstream physicists), then Maxwell's equations and the Lorentz force law are correct too.

-Although it has been demonstrated that, in certain aspects, the Weber force formula is consistent with Maxwell's equations and the Lorentz force, they are not exactly equivalent—and more specifically, they make various contradictory predictions as described above.
-Therefore, they cannot both be correct.